 Sake is a Japanese alcohol drink that comes from rice.
 The rice passes through the fermentation process to come up with Sake.
 The fermentation helps this drink to have one of the best flavours in comparison to other wines.
 Sake is not carbonated or distilled and has a sweet, dry taste that is so refreshing.

 Sake is slightly yellow, so in case you see other colours, just know it is not Sake.
 The substitutes of Sake do not resemble the original colour of Sake but rather give similar flavour and nutrients.
 Sake has 18% alcohol, 25 mg potassium, 5 g carbohydrate, 5 g protein, 134 calories, and 2 mg sodium.

 Additionally, Sake is useful in the kitchen to make meat tender, used in soups, and sauces.
 Sake can also be taken together with any type of spicy food as it helps to make the food sweeter.
-There are varieties of other recipes that you can Substitute for Sake and bring out a similar effect on the menu.
+There are varieties of other recipes that you can substitute for sake and bring out a similar effect on the menu.
 If you can easily access Sake, it would be better if you use Sake to feel the original taste that comes with it, however there are alternatives for sake in cooking that will give the same effect as sake.